ss12f32v/DSAI/README.md

 ## Model
 I already finish the Model using **Policy Gradient**.
-I'm not sure is right, but I will try to validate the model and improve the robustness of the model.
+I'm not sure is right, but I will try to validate the model and improve the robustness of it .

 You can replace the model you want in the **Model** folder.